1jour1vin

 Wine rated (2023 guide) 93/100

-Distinctive notes of shellfish.
-Plenty of volume, a fleshy, sunny character on the palate, refreshed by a lingering salinity on the finish.
+Distinct notes of shellfish.
+Lots of volume, a fleshy and sunny character on the palate, refreshed by a lingering salinity on the finish.
 An excellent example of Chablis 2022.
-From 40 ha of vines, with three distinct parcels, one of which comes from a pretty vineyard to the east around Viviers, with vines planted in the 1960s, but all the vines are very old.
+Produced from 40 hectares of vines, with three distinct parcels, including one from a lovely vineyard to the east around Viviers, with vines planted in the 1960s, but all the vines are very old.

 Robert Parker - Wine Advocate